 - Your child says his or her eyes hurt or are tired after reading or focusing on an object.

 - Your child looks at you with one eye closed or his or her head turned to the side.

 - Your child has blurred vision, double vision, or increased sensitivity to bright lights.

-- Your child loses vision in his eye.
+- Your child loses vision in one or both eyes.